Get updates & free travel guides – Subscribe here

-- Feast of the Immaculate Virgin – On December 8, Catholic faithful celebrate the day of the Virgin Mary’s conception of Jesus.
+- Feast of the Immaculate Conception – On December 8, Catholic faithful celebrate the day of the Virgin Mary’s conception of Jesus.
 This is a national holiday which means many businesses may be closed.

 - Christmas Markets – From mid-December through mid-January, the festive Christmas market in Campo Santo Stefano is filled with stalls selling beautiful Venetian handicrafts, including nativities, children’s toys, and delectable seasonal treats.
 Live music is also part of the festivities.